 Fun Home tickets are going on sale this week..

 The run of UMW’s production of Fun Home is coming up.
 This Wednesday, 10/23, from 10 am to 10 pm, all tickets are $15.
 You can use the code MAPLE to save at checkout.
 Go to FredTix.com to get tickets.
-Show opens 11/6 with a “Pay What You Can Preview” performance.
-Tickets are regularly $25, Read More …
+The show opens 11/6 with a “Pay What You Can Preview” performance.
+Tickets are regularly Read More …

 12 string shootout time – the modded beater bass against a stock 12 string

 The “beater” 12 string that appeared in my last blog is ready to prove out against a stock Dean 12 string.
-I’ve always wondered how a Dean 12 string would sound with a different electronics / pickup package other than the stock set.
-It’s expensive (and disheartening on some level) to yank pickups out of Read More …
+I’ve always wondered how a Dean 12 string would sound with a different electronics/pickup package other than the stock set.
+It’s expensive (and disheartening on some level) to yank pickups out of a brand Read More …

 At the end of July/beginning of August, a donated project bass arrived home with me from work one day.
-It was a pretty beat up Dean 12 string bass.
+It was a pretty beat-up Dean 12 string bass.
 There were some significant scuffs on it, the pickups were missing, and I was told the truss rod was shot.
 That’s a promising start, right?
-LOL… Read More …
+LOL… Truth Read More …

 Weekly schedule updates, Celebrating twelve years of Spector in my life, and how I almost owned a red Euro5LX instead of a blue Euro6LX